Edowndotdown/DMG-Reader/README.md

 # Use Cases
  Here are some scenarios where DMG Reader performs outstandingly:
-  # Cross-Platform Access: If you work on both Windows and MacOS systems, DMG Reader lets you view DMGs on Windows   without needing a Mac.
+  # Cross-Platform Access: If you work on both Windows and MacOS systems, DMG Reader lets you view DMGs on Windows without a Mac.

   # Software Testing: Developers can use DMG Reader to inspect DMG files containing software installers or updates.

   # Archival Purposes: If you have old DMG files from Mac applications, DMG Reader helps you explore their contents for archival purposes

 # Customization